martinvonz/jj/README.md

 tool.
 This simplifies both implementation and UX.
 It also means that the working copy is frequently backed up.

-Any changes to the working copy stays in place when you check out another commit.
+Any changes to the working copy stay in place when you check out another commit.
 That is different from Git and Mercurial, but I think it's more intuitive for new users.
 To replicate the default behavior of Git/Mercurial, use `jj rebase -r @ -d <destination>` (`@` is a name for the working copy